marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/chapter_6/modular_application.md

 - If you took the 1ZO-815 exam, you learned the basics of modules.
 If not, read Appendix A, "The Upgrade Exam", before reading this chapter.
+- This chapter covers strategies for migrating an application to use modules, running a partially modularized application, and dealing with dependencies.
+- We then move on to discuss services and services locators.
+- Feel free to use the files we've already set up in the GitHub repo linked to from https://www.selikoff.net/ocp11-2/

+## Reviewing Module Directive